-Mebendazole bolus is a broad-spectrum anthelmintic effective against gastrointestinal nematodes (roundworms) and, depending on the dose also against some tapeworms as well.
+Mebendazole bolus is a broad-spectrum anthelmintic effective against gastrointestinal nematodes (roundworms) and, depending on the dose, against some tapeworms as well.
 It is ineffective against flukes at the usual therapeutic dose and is completely ineffective against external parasites.
-It is used scarcely in livestock and more in pets and horses.
-There are numerous generic brands worldwide, also in mixtures with other anthelmintic.
+Mebendazole is used scarcely in livestock, but more in pets and horses.
+This generic anthelmintic is commonly used and available worldwide, also in mixtures with other anthelmintics.

 As with all veterinary medicine, some unwanted effects can occur from the use of mebendazole boluses.
 Always consult a veterinary physician or animal care specialist for medical advice before use.

 In dogs, the most frequent adverse drug reactions at the therapeutic dose are vomit and diarrhea.
 Repeated or prolonged use increases its incidence.
 In birds, high doses of mebendazole can negatively influence reproduction.
 Therapeutic doses can disturb molting.
 Mebendazole should not be administered to sick or weak horses.